paige-lee/ontology_fwer/README.md

 ### Calculating false positive rate (1000 permutations).ipynb
 This Jupyter notebook contains code that calculates the false positive rate of each case/experiment combination for cases 1 and 2

+### Calculating false negative rate (1000 permutations).ipynb
+This Jupyter notebook contains code that calculates the false negative rate of each case/experiment combination for cases 2, 3, and 4